Confraternities in Nigeria: Schism

-This time period saw a drastic change in the role of the confraternities.
+This period saw a drastic change in the role of the confraternities.
 The coup of Ibrahim Babangida in 1983 caused a large degree of political tension.
 Military leaders, beginning in the 1980s, began to see the confraternities as a check on the student unions and university staff, who were the only organized groups opposing military rule.
 The confraternities were thus provided payment and weapons to use against student activists, though the weapons were often used in deadly inter-confraternity rivalries.

-Sociologist Emeka Akudi noted that some university vice-chancellors protected confraternities which were known to be violent and used them to attack students deemed troublesome.
-During this period the confraternities introduced a new tradition of carrying out traditional religious practices, including Vodun, before any other activity.
-Perhaps in reaction to the changes, in 1984 Wole Soyinka declared that the Seadogs should not operate on any university campuses.
+Sociologist Emeka Akudi noted that some university vice-chancellors protected confraternities known to be violent and used them to attack students deemed troublesome.
+During this period the confraternities introduced a new tradition of carrying out traditional religious practices, including Vodun.
+Possibly in reaction to the changes, Wole Soyinka declared that the Seadogs should not operate on any university campuses in 1984.